 R&D Director, Emona TIMS

-Bio: Currently developing Remote Access lab equipment for Electronics, telecoms, signals and systems for EE and ECE programs worldwide.
-As well keeping busy with SDR teaching equipment for our telecoms range of teaching equipment.
+Bio: Currently developing Remote Access lab equipment for Electronics, telecoms, signals / systems for EE and ECE programs worldwide.
+As well keeping busy with SDR teaching equipment for our telecoms range of hands on lab equipment.

 Associate Professor Bioengineering, Mechanical Engineering, Georgia Tech